-The collection is predominantly composed of material documenting the public activities of the Muscarelle Museum of Art at the College of William and Mary.
-It includes fliers and booklets from exhibits, dedications, classes, calendars, press releases, newsletters, and annual reports that were previously part of the University Archives Publications Collection.
-Also included is material from the "So Good a Design" exhibit primarily about the Wren Building and proposals for a Fine and Performing Arts Complex.
+The collection is composed of materials documenting the public activities of the Muscarelle Museum of Art at William & Mary.
+It includes fliers, catalogs and booklets from exhibits, dedications, classes, calendars, press releases, newsletters, and annual reports that were previously part of the University Archives Publications Collection.
+Also included are material from the "So Good a Design" exhibit primarily about the Wren Building and proposals for a Fine and Performing Arts Complex.

 The collection is open to all researchers.
 Manuscript collections and archival records may contain materials with sensitive or confidential information that is protected under federal or state right to privacy laws and regulations, such as the Virginia Public Records Act (Code of Virginia. § 42.1-76-91); and the Virginia Freedom of Information Act (Code of Virginia § 2.2-3705.5).
 Confidential material may include, but is not limited to, educational, medical, and personnel records.
 If sensitive material is found in this collection, please contact a staff member immediately.
 The disclosure of personally identifiable information pertaining to a living individual may have legal consequences for which the College of William and Mary assumes no responsibility.